kingsmen732/National-Hackathon/README.md

+**ATM - INTERFACE IN PYTHON USING OOPS CONCEPTS AND SECURED TRANSACTIONS USING 256BIT ENCRYPTION**

-Day1 - Simple code for ATM interface without encryption
+(3/1/24)Day1 - Simple code for ATM interface without encryption